 - Keep two suited royal flush cards lower than King or Ace.

-TIP: Print out these joker wild strategy rules and refer to them while playing online.
+TIP: Print out these joker wild strategy rules and refer to them while playing online at a casino for real money.
 Be sure you make the correct hold/discard decision for every hand.
 Take your time learning joker wild strategy, the computer will wait.